dimmando/studio/README.md

 ![Accent Font](documentation/accent_font.png)

-- Lobster Google Font was used to attract viewers' attention to the company's logo, to make an accent on the strong points of the company, and to incentivize visitors to contact "Animal Shelter".
+- Lobster Google Font was used to attract viewers' attention to the company's logo, to make an accent on the strong points of the company, and to incentivize visitors to contact "Sugar-Wax Beauty Studio".

 ### Wireframes